Royce Lewis Player Props: Twins vs. Red Sox

-The Minnesota Twins and Royce Lewis, who went 1-for-2 with an RBI last time out, battle Kutter Crawford and the Boston Red Sox at Target Field, Tuesday at 7:40 PM ET.
+After going 3-for-4 with a home run and an RBI in his last game, Royce Lewis and the Minnesota Twins take on the Boston Red Sox (who will hand the ball to Garrett Whitlock) at 7:40 PM ET on Wednesday.

-In his most recent game, he went 1-for-2 with an RBI against the Tigers.
+In his last appearance, he had three hits (going 3-for-4 with a home run and an RBI) against the Red Sox.

 Royce Lewis Game Info & Props vs. the Red Sox